 “I think it’s going to get a lot worse before it gets better for him, so I suppose what I would like that is a bit more realistic is a rollercoaster ride, something that he can look back and be like, ‘I lived through that, there were a lot of experiences’.”

-Co-created by filmmaker Gareth Evans along with Matt Flannery, Sky’s blockbuster series Gangs of London fused tense gangland drama with the kinds of spectacular fight sequences previously seen in Evans’ The Raid movies.
+Co-created by Evans and Matt Flannery, Sky’s blockbuster series fused tense gangland drama with the kinds of spectacular fight sequences previously seen in Evans’ The Raid movies.